The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 From this convergence and Theorem \ref{FyBo}, one can deduce that $2Y'$ has a density $f_{2Y'}$ given by

 We observe that $\ln 2 Y'$ is distributed like a standard Gumbel law.
-Recall that an impressive series of works (see \cite{BiLoui,DiRoZei} for the latest results) have proven that for suitable sequences of cut-off approximations $X_\epsilon$ the following convergence in law holds\footnote{In fact, the works \cite{BiLoui,DiRoZei} establish the convergence result \eqref{Convmax} with a variable $Y'$ which has not yet been rigorously proved to be the same as our definition \eqref{defY'} of $Y'$.
-Nonetheless, private communications with the authors of \cite{BiLoui,DiRoZei} confirm that their methods can be extended to prove that both definitions of $Y'$ coincide. }
+Recall that an impressive series of works (see \cite{BiLoui,DiRoZei} for the latest results) have proven that for suitable sequences of cut-off approximations $X_\epsilon$ the following convergence in law holds

 where $\mathcal{G}$ is a Gumbel law independent from $Y'$ and $C$ is a non universal constant that depends on the cut-off procedure.
 From this convergence and previous considerations, one can deduce the following convergence in law